Yangon: Contemporary Yangon (1948–present)

 Yangon was the centre of major anti-government protests in 1974, 1988 and 2007.
-In particular, the 8888 Uprising resulted in the deaths of hundreds, if not thousands of Burmese civilians, many of them in Yangoon where hundreds of thousands of people flooded into the streets of the former capital city.
-The Saffron Revolution saw mass shootings and the use of crematoria in Yangoon by the Burmese government to erase evidence of their crimes against monks, unarmed protesters, journalists and students.
+In particular, the 8888 Uprising resulted in the deaths of hundreds, if not thousands, of Burmese civilians, many of them in Yangoon, where hundreds of thousands of people flooded into the streets of the former capital city.
+The Saffron Revolution saw mass shootings and the use of crematoria in Yangon by the Burmese government to erase evidence of their crimes against monks, unarmed protesters, journalists and students.

-The city's streets saw bloodshed each time as protesters were gunned down by the government, most notably during the 1988, 2007, and the 2021 mass protests, all of which were started in Yangon itself, signifying its importance as the cultural centre of Burma.
+The city's streets saw bloodshed each time as protesters were gunned down by the government, most notably during the 1988, 2007, and 2021 mass protests, all of which were started in Yangon itself, signifying its importance as the cultural centre of Burma.

 In May 2008, Cyclone Nargis hit Yangon.
 While the city had few human casualties, three-quarters of Yangon's industrial infrastructure was destroyed or damaged, with losses estimated at US$800 million.

 In November 2005, the military government designated Naypyidaw, 320 km north of Yangon, as the new administrative capital, and moved much of the government to the newly developed city.
 Yangon remains the largest city and the most important commercial, economic and cultural center of Myanmar.
 On 7 May 2005, a series of coordinated bombings occurred in the city of Yangon, Myanmar.
 Eleven people were killed in the attack, and one of the 162 people that were injured was a member of the LCMS mission team to Myanmar.

 A protest in Yangon in response to the 2021 coup d'état.

 In the 2020s, life in Yangon was greatly affected by the COVID-19 pandemic and 2021 coup d'état.
 The city was the location of mass protests in response to the coup.
-The pandemic and protests prompted authorities to enforce numerous lockdowns and curfews.
+The pandemic and protests prompted the authorities to enforce a series of lockdowns and curfews.
 The city's economy subsequently slowed.